 Although most western societies now renounce overt racism, various forms of prejudice still taint our daily lives today.
 Scientific research shows that people naturally notice others and interact with them not only on the basis of race but also of gender, social and economic status and physical appearance.

-We don’t automatically shake these tendencies as we grow older.
 As Paul DeYoung writes in United by Faith, most Christians still prefer to worship with people from their own race.
 A study conducted at Brigham Young University showed that white NBA referees call more fouls on black players, and black referees call more fouls on white players.
 Another study showed that recently released white felons have greater job hunting success than young black men with no criminal record.

 The Gospel Has the Power to Tear Down Walls